dotnet/csharplang/proposals/NativeInt.md

 There are no fields for `MinValue` or `MaxValue` for native ints because, other than `nuint.MinValue`, these values cannot be emitted as constants.

-Constant folding is supported for the full set of operators supported in other constant expressions. _TODO: Provide list of operators._
+Constant folding is supported for the full set of operators supported in other constant expressions.
+_TODO: Provide list of operators._
+_TODO: We'll need to evaluate constant expressions with `int` rather than `nint` to ensure we catch overflow cases regardless of compiler platform._

 ### Conversions
 Types that differ only by `nint` and `IntPtr` and by `nuint` and `UIntPtr` are considered equivalent.
 That applies to the primitive types as well as arrays, `Nullable<>`, constructed types, and tuples.